Service Animal Laws

 Does My Service Dog Need a Letter of Certification?

 As long as your disability falls under the ADA list, and your dog is performing a task for yourself, you do not need a letter of certification for your service dog.
 However, you may want to register your dog with Service Dog Certifications for convenience and security.
+Service dogs are not required to be registered or certified under the ADA.

 Service dog agencies provide the handler with a custom identification card and certificate that will comes with a number of benefits.
 In addition, your dog will also be listed in the national databank of service dogs for third party verification.